Montgomery Co. overdose deaths down for January 2022, advocates still cautious

 DAYTON, Ohio (WDTN) — Preliminary data shows Montgomery County started off 2022 with 12 fewer accidental overdose deaths compared to January 2021.

 “We always like to see the overdose numbers going down, it’s always an encouraging, positive sign.
-But we’re always cautious,” Tina Rezash Rogal, the Dir. of Strategic Initiatives and Communications for ADAMHS, said.
+But we’re always cautious,” Tina Rezash Rogal, director of strategic initiatives and communications for Montgomery County Alcohol, Drug Addiction & Mental Health Services (ADAMHS), said.

 Taking a look at a larger time period, though: from August 2020 to January 2021, compared to August 2021 to January 2022, the data stayed steady.
 The lack of a major increase in overdose death numbers is reassuring to local addiction and recovery services, but their guard is still up.
 Rogal attributed part of the reason for these numbers to the loosening of COVID-19 pandemic restrictions.